2021 West Bengal post-poll violence

 Violence occurred in the aftermath of the 2021 West Bengal Legislative Assembly election, which the ruling Trinamool Congress won for a third consecutive term.

 Major events

+Politically motivated violence in West Bengal took place since before the 2021 West Bengal elections.

+In June 2019, 2 Trinamool Congress (TMC) workers were killed in Bengal.
+The party had blamed Bhartiya Janta Party (BJP) for it.

+Indian Home Minister and BJP member Amit Shah said that more than 300 BJP members were killed due to the political violence as of December 2020 and that "investigation in those cases hasn't moved an inch".

 After the announcement of results of the 2021 West Bengal Legislative Assembly election, declaring that the incumbent Trinamool Congress government would be returning to power for the third time, violence broke out in some parts of West Bengal.
 In reality it was continuation of the violence which took place across the state during the election.